 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Geranium wilfordii is a Perennial up to 0.60 metres tall.
+Geranium wilfordii is a perennial plant that can grow up to 0.60 metres tall.

 It has medicinal uses.